www-thoughtworks-com/gfw-proxy/README.md

 In the interests of reducing costs, the proxy is a `t2.micro` instance, Amazon's cheapest instance type, which should be more than adequate.
 However, you should also consider terminating the instance when not in use.
 The `teardown.yml` playbook cleans up after `spinup.yml`.

+When an instance is terminated directly from aws , `teardown.yml' should be executed before we create a new instance.

 Play the `teardown.yml` playbook...

 ```shell